TravisWheelerLab/AvxWindowFmIndex/README.md

 # AvxWindowFmIndex (BETA)
-A fast, AVX2 accelerated FM index library that utilizes windows of AVX2 vectors to quickly locate exact match Kmers in genetic data.
-This FM-index is highly optimized for both nucleotide and amino sequences.
+A fast, AVX2 accelerated FM-index library that utilizes windows of SIMD registers to quickly locate exact match kmers in genetic data.
+This FM-index is highly optimized for both nucleotide and amino sequences, but is unsuitable for general text.

 This library is currently in beta release, so some bugs are expected.
 Please report any issues on the git project page.